 A family business is another great asset you can pass onto your kids.
 This could be as big as a law firm, or as small as a food cart.
 Keep in mind, however, that if you want any of your children to become a part of the family business or even run it someday, you should involve them early on.
 This gives them the opportunity to learn about the business as they grow up and see the way you do things.
 Naturally, they will bring some of their own ideas to the table.
 Then, when the time comes, the transition to a position of leadership will be more natural and the business will have a greater likelihood of lasting.

 One of the most significant financial burdens for younger generations is student loan debt.
-The average student at a public college borrows $33,030 to attain a bachelor’s degree.
+The average student loan debt per borrower is $37,113.
 Investing in your children’s education can ease the burden of student debt and set them up for a better post-grad life.
 Even if they don’t graduate completely debt free, the less debt they have at the beginning of their career, the better their prospects will be and the earlier they can begin building wealth of their own.

 6. Teach Your Children About Personal Finances